 This model is comfortable and offers an easy experience.
 It was OK to hold the microphone in my hand, but it defeats the purpose of using wireless gaming headset microphones in the first instance.

-The sound quality was excellent, although I would recommend using shielding or windscreens to record outside.
+The sound quality was great, but if you want to record outside, I would suggest using a shield or cover.
 The signal was clean, and I was satisfied with it.

 - Multiple inputs can be used at once